brandonjschwartz/engineering-website/README.md

     git push

 You are awesome!
-An email will be sent to us and we will publish your post to [the engineering website](http://engineering-website.herokuapp.com/) as soon as we can.
+An email will be sent to us and we will publish your post http://engineering-website.herokuapp.com as soon as we can.

 ## Example for blog post